Chief Executive and Monitoring Officer

 (Also Chief Finance Officer for the Office of the Police, Fire & Crime Commissioner for North Yorkshire)

-A collaboration agreement is provided to the Office of the Police, Fire & Crime Commissioner for North Yorkshire.
+A collaboration agreement is provided to the Office of the Police, Fire & Crime Commissioner for North Yorkshire to enable Mr Porter to work across both offices.

 Temporary Assistant Chief Executive and Deputy Monitoring Officer